HankyStyle/Houseprice_Predict/README.md

    ```

-2. Follow README in training to training Model
+2. Follow Colab in training to training Model

-3. Follow README in template to start development
+3.Start development